 This newfound knowledge comes to us from the University of South Australia.
 In a study which found that coffee preferences are largely influenced from cardiovascular genetics, researchers found that your coffee preference is actually a window into your cardiovascular health.

-Coffee tends to elicit a lot of cardiovascular activity because of the caffeine and is well known for giving some people a feeling of jitteriness or anxiety, often accompanied with a fast heart rate.
+Coffee tends to elicit a lot of cardiovascular activity because of the caffeine and is well known for giving some people a feeling of jitteriness, often accompanied with a fast heart rate.
 The newest research on this topic points to a self-protective measure that most people use when it comes to their coffee consumption, and that’s through paying attention to cardiovascular cues that they get while drinking coffee.

 Across a study of almost 400,000 people, researchers determined that people with a history of high blood pressure, angina, or irregular heart rhythms (palpitations or arrythmia) in themselves or family avoided or minimized coffee drinking.
 The people who drank the most coffee had the better cardiovascular health and healthier cardio history in their families.